-During the reporting period, there has been two Warm-NIR calibration events: on the 7th of June and 28th of June.
+During the reporting period, there has been one Warm-NIR calibration events: on the 20th of September.

 The evolution of the noise temperature of the reference noise diodes Tna and Tnr computed with processor baseline V724 since March 2011 is shown from Figure 1 to Figure 4.
 The evolution of the NIR noise temperature parameters, which are related to the internal diode stability, are stable in particular for the NIR-CA. The small deviations in the NIR Tna calibration are due to either Radio Frequency Interference (RFI) that corrupted the calibration measurement (e.g. 3rd June 2015, 2nd August 2017), or HOT-NIR calibration with different thermal environment with the Sun above the antenna plane (e.g. 1st November 2020, 27th October 2021 and 22nd December 2021).